Foundation Degree in Pensions Administration and Management

 If you wish to enrol on more than 5 people or for more information on the costs, please call 0121 712 1023 or email us here.

-Whilst studying with the CIPP you are required to be an active member, this is to support your further reading and studies throughout the qualification.
-As a student you can join as an associate member for £120, saving you £65* in your first year.
+Whilst studying with the CIPP you are required to be an associate level (or above) member of the Institute.
+This is to support your further reading and studies throughout the qualification.
+If you aren’t already a member you will need to join at the discounted cost of £130, a saving of £65*.

 What do my fees include?